NYC Weekend Travel Tips

 I have always dreamed of visiting New York City.
 There is just something about the lights, the buildings, and the hustle and bustle that appealed to me.
 I’ve talked about this dream with my sister for years and one day she stopped me and said, “Let’s do it!
 Let’s go visit New York City this year.”
 And I said, “Ok!”
 We decided to try to keep the budget low and to only visit for 3 nights, one weekend.
 After making our list of “must stops” we started planning.
 I was a little worried that only one weekend in New York City wouldn’t be enough time, but I was wrong.
-Fortunately, we were able to do everything we wanted in just a few days.
+Here are a few of my tips about what to do in New York City if you only have a weekend.

 Day 1: Thursday

-We arrived in NYC at around 6 pm and after checking into our hotel we hit the streets!
+Our flight arrived in NYC around 6 pm.
+After checking into our hotel we immediately the the streets for some food and exploring!

-After dinner we walked around and enjoyed sight seeing.
+Once we were full from pizza we walked around and enjoyed some sight seeing.
 We visited Grand Central Station, St.Patricks Cathedral, window shopped down 5th Avenue, and ended the night in Times Square.
 Everything we saw Thursday night was completely free!

 Day 2: Friday

-Breakfast Friday morning was at Home Front Deli.
-This is a small little restaurant, but boy was it delicious!
-They made the best bagels I tried all weekend!
+On Friday morning we got up early for breakfast.
+We went to a small restaurant, across the street from our hotel at Home Front Deli.
+It was delicious!
+They made the absolute best bagels I tried all weekend!
 I highly recommend!

 After breakfast we headed to The Metropolitan Museum of Art, or The Met for short.
 This was one of my favorite stops of the entire trip!
 It is WELL worth the money!
 You could spend DAYS in this museum.
 We focused on the Egyptian Room, The American Wing, and European Art.
 Everything was absolutely incredible!

-After The Met we rode the bus down to Top of the Rock and were treated to absolutely amazing views of New York City.
-Going to the top of Top of the Rock is not only cheaper than the Empire State Building, the views are also better.
+After The Met we rode the bus down to the Top of the Rock and were treated to absolutely amazing views of New York City.

 Next, was lunch at The Halal Guys for the best Gyros I have ever had.
 This is seriously a must stop.
 The portions was huge and only around $8 for a platter.